BALINESE HOLIDAYS, RITUALS AND CELEBRATIONS

-Balinese life is full of festivals and parties.
+Balinese life is full of rituals, celebrations and parties.
 There are rituals for planting crops and building homes, ceremonies to summon gods from mountains, small prayer sessions, and elaborate cremations with fires only a few feet from the road.
 There are parties for weddings, pregnancies, cremations, temple purifications, teeth filing and other rites of passage.
 This is in addition to the festivals on the Balinese calendar.
 Offering are made during the new moon, full moon, 15th day.
 And other auspicious days when evil spirits are especially active.

 Each temple congregation holds periodic rituals to placate spirits to ensure harmony and bring about peace and prosperity.
 At a 24-hour temple consecration ceremony, women arrive with fruit, flowers and colored fruit cakes piled on their head.
 The Brahmin priest, sitting cross legged on the alter, chants mantras and twirls frangipani flowers between his middle fingers in the middle of clouds of sandalwood incense.
 "Our prayers and incense were like a ladder inviting the spirits to descend to their former home on earth," one Brahmin priest told the New York Times, "Then, the music and the women's sacred prayers welcomed the visiting deities."